Technology Development

 4. Define the scope of the assessment: The scope of the TRL assessment should be clear so that all relevant parts of the project are included.
 This could involve technical, financial, legal, and other factors.

-5. Collect and look at data: To accurately figure out a project’s TRL, collecting and looking at a lot of data is important.
-This could include technical, market, financial, and other useful information.
+5. Collect and examine data: It is important to collect and examine a lot of data to accurately determine a project’s TRL.
+This data could include technical, market, financial, and other useful information.

 Difference Between Technology Readiness Level (TRL) and Manufacturing Readiness Level (MRL)